Aindriladatt/Aindriladatt-M1_ProjectGoal_Application/1_Requirements/README.md

 STRENGTHS:

 1. User-friendly application, can be installed in mobiles too.
-2. Saves your valuable time because when you think about the workflow of the customer service staff, lot of time gets wasted on picking up a date,managing schedules and finally booking a ticket.
+2. Saves your valuable time because when you think about the workflow of the customer service staff, lot of time gets wasted on picking up a date,managing schedules and finally booking a ticket.Therefore, able to book tickets in a few clicks.
 3. Easy & fast payment options

 WEAKNESSES: